pandas-dev/pandas/doc/source/user_guide/missing_data.rst

    # fill one consecutive value in a forward direction
    ser.interpolate(limit=1)

+If an interpolation should only be carried out for consecutive ``NaN`` values of a certain maximum length, the ``max_gap`` keyword, introduced in v1.0.0 can be used.
+Any ``NaN`` gap longer than ``max_gap`` will not be modified.
+This can be useful, e.g. if an interpolation using the ``scipy`` methods should be restricted to short NaN-gaps because the expected variation over longer NaN-gaps forbids using interpolated values.

+.. ipython:: python

+   # forward fill only NaN-gaps with a maximum 2 consecutive NaN values
+   ser.interpolate(max_gap=2)

 By default, ``NaN`` values are filled in a ``forward`` direction.
 Use ``limit_direction`` parameter to fill ``backward`` or from ``both`` directions.